wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 ### Updating Category View

-Since we are tracking the number of click throughs you can now update the `category()` view so that you order the pages by the number of views, i.e.:
+Since we are tracking the number of clickthroughs you can now update the `category()` view so that you order the pages by the number of views, i.e.: